 -

-Dopamine (pleasure hormone) increases sharply
+Dopamine (the happiness hormone) increases sharply

 -